Logoly State Park

-Logoly State Park, one of the 52 state parks of the Arkansas State Parks System, is located in the Gulf Coastal Plain, 6 mi north of Magnolia, 0.75 mi east of McNeil, off U.S. Route 79 on Logoly Road (County Road 47) in southwestern Arkansas in the United States.
+Logoly State Park is a unit of the Arkansas state parks system located in the Gulf Coastal Plain, 6 mi north of Magnolia, 0.75 mi east of McNeil, off U.S. Route 79 on Logoly Road (County Road 47) in southwestern Arkansas in the United States.
 The 368 acre park surrounds an area of mineral springs that have been known for over a century.